Sustainability

 Energy and water consumption

 We limit water consumption and increase energy efficiency with various technical solutions.
 Waste heat from the ship's engines and seawater temperature is utilized as an energy source of our ventilation and heating systems.
 At night in the ports of Tallinn and Helsinki, m/s Finlandia is connected to shore power, which means that diesel-driven auxiliary engines are not needed to produce the energy the ship needs.
 Using shore power is an environmental act that improves air quality and reduces noise in the port's surroundings.
+This project was part of the European Union-funded Twin-Port III project, which improved, among other things, the energy efficiency of ports.

 In lighting, we have switched to energy-efficient LED lamps.The dishwashers in our restaurants are water efficient and the stoves have been replaced by induction hobs, which has reduced energy consumption and minimized the generated waste heat.
 To reduce water consumption, automatic taps have been extensively installed on ships and toilets are emptied under vacuum.